RoamGuru Roam Guru

 I've guided groups through Eryri (the Welsh name, meaning "Land of Eagles") for eight years now.
 Summer here isn't the gentle season guidebooks pretend.
 It's a siege.
 The days are seventeen hours long, the trails are motorway-busy, and the weather can shift from T-shirt conditions to hypothermia risk in twenty minutes.
 But get it right—really right—and you'll understand why climbers have been obsessing over these mountains since the 1800s.

 This isn't a holiday itinerary.
-It's a field-tested plan for actually experiencing Snowdonia rather than just photographing it from a crowded viewpoint.
-I've included the failures too: the restaurants that disappointed, the swimming spots that gave me hypothermia, the routes I wouldn't repeat.
+It's a field-tested guide for actually experiencing Snowdonia rather than just photographing it from a crowded viewpoint.
+I've included the failures too: the restaurants that disappointed, the swimming spots that gave me hypothermia, the routes I wouldn't repeat, and the tourist traps that waste your time and money.

 The Brutal Truth About Summer in Snowdonia